WeAreDev3/lockdown/docs/api.md

 ```

 - `username`: the user's username
-- `passHash`: the user's password, to be hashed with Scrypt
+- `password`: the user's password, to be hashed with Scrypt and PBKDF2

 #### Data received:
 If successful, the server returns a 200 (OK) response with an empty body.
 If failed, the server returns a 401 (Unauthorized) response with an empty body.